A first look into the carbon footprint of federated learning: Experiments

+In practice, a non-IID dataset can mean both class-imbalance and feature-imbalance among clients.
+Other latent factors can change such as the user accent or voice timbre in speech recognition or different calligraphy styles in hand-written text.
+Therefore, we also include two naturally partitioned datasets FEMNIST and CV Italian to capture the feature imbalanced datasets.

+For CV Italian, we first pre-train the model on half of the data samples in a centralized fashion.
+We do this by partitioning the original dataset into a small subset of speakers ($99$) for centralized training and a larger subset of speakers ($649$) for the FL experiment.
+Then, we simulate a scenario of single speaker using their individual devices by naturally dividing the training sets based on users ID into $649$ partitions.
+We followed the paritioning methodology in~\citet{caldas2018leaf} to extract the FEMNIST dataset from EMNIST following a natural partitioning by writer id.

-\textbf{Client pool.} Following \citet{reddi2020adaptive} we propose to compose a pool of $500$ client for CIFAR10 with $10$ active clients training concurrently.
-Then, to investigate the impact of a different number of available clients, we conducted both ImageNet and SpeechCommands tasks with a set of $100$ clients with $10$ sampled clients each round.
+\textbf{Client pool.} Following \citet{reddi2020adaptive}, we consider a pool of $500$ client for CIFAR10 with $10$ active clients training concurrently per round.
+We split ImageNet and SpeechCommands into 100 clients and randomly select 10 clients per round.
+As for FEMNIST and CV Italian, there are $3597$ and $649$ natural clients respectively, and we select $35$ and $10$ clients in each communication round.

-\textbf{FL strategy.} To better reflect realistic FL scenarios, we propose to investigate the energy consumption with the common FedAVG strategy \citep{pmlr-v54-mcmahan17a}, and more complex FedADAM strategy \citep{reddi2020adaptive}.
-For CIFAR10, we follow the experimental protocol proposed in \cite{reddi2020adaptive} considering the suggested best values for $\eta$, $\eta_l$, and $\tau$ in almost every experiment except for FedAVG, where we had to lower the value of $\eta_l$ to $10^{-3/2}$ to allow training.
+\textbf{FL strategy.} To better reflect realistic FL scenarios, we propose to investigate the energy consumption with the common FedAVG strategy \citep{pmlr-v54-mcmahan17a}, and the more complex FedADAM strategy \citep{reddi2020adaptive}.
+For CIFAR10, we follow the experimental protocol proposed in \citet{reddi2020adaptive} considering the suggested best values for $\eta$, $\eta_l$, and $\tau$ in almost every experiment except for FedAVG, where we had to lower the value of $\eta_l$ to $10^{-3/2}$ to allow training.
 All other experiments used a server learning rate $\eta = 0.1$ and $\tau= 0.001$.

 \textbf{Local epoch (LE).} We also propose to vary the number of local epochs done on each client to better highlight the contribution of the local computations to the total emissions.
-To be consistent, we choose to do $1$ and $5$ local epochs across all tasks.
+To be consistent, we choose to do $1$ and $5$ local epochs across all tasks except ASR task (insisting with $5$ local epochs to obtain acceptable performance).

-\textbf{Target accuracies.} As our primary objective is to estimate the carbon footprint, we leave reaching state-of-the-art performance as a secondary objective.
+\textbf{Target accuracies.} To make fair comparisons between different setups, we set the target accuracies for each tasks and report the respective carbon emission.
 This is a common procedure when evaluating FL workloads.
-For both CIFAR10 and ImageNet, we set this threshold to $50\%$ top-1 accuracy.
-For Speech Commands, the threshold is set to $70\%$.
+We set the target accuracies for CIFAR10, FEMNIST and ImageNet to be $70\%$, $80\%$ and $50\%$ top-1 accuracy respectively.
+For Speech Commands, the threshold is set to $70\%$, and for CV Italian, the target is set to be $25\%$ of Word Error Rate (WER).